The stock market has started the week with a loss. Encouraging corporate news failed to give the broader stock market a boost.

 Stocks are lower in afternoon trading on Wall Street as concerns about the direction of the Federal Reserve's interest rate policy weighed on investors.

 A surge in hiring last month is sending stocks soaring.
 The Dow Jones industrial average jumped 208 points, or 1.2 percent, to 17,009.

-Stocks are slipping for a second straight day in afternoon trading on Wall Street.
+Stocks have reversed course, turning positive in afternoon trading on Wall Street.

 Receive notification via e-mail of the latest KELO Business posts.
 Subscribe by Industry or receive all articles, you choose.
 Log in to your uShare account to subscribe.